RhizoNymph/contract-mcp/README.md

 # Ethereum Contract MCP Server - Setup Guide

+(This was written with claude code as a test for using it for the first time)

 This guide will walk you through setting up and testing the Ethereum Contract MCP Server, which provides tools for interacting with Ethereum smart contracts through the Model Context Protocol (MCP).

 ## 🚀 Quick Start